Palak-Aggarwal1234/practise/README.md

-# practise
+# Practise

- used to practise git and github
+ Used to practise Git and Github.